Rahs0601/AI_Engineer_Path/4_Deep_Learning/1_Neural_Networks/neural_networks_concepts.md

 ### 8. Optimizers

-*   Algorithms used to adjust the weights and biases of the neural network during training to minimize the loss function.
+Optimizers are algorithms or methods used to change the attributes of your neural network, such as weights and learning rate, in order to reduce the losses.
+They are crucial for efficient training of deep learning models.

-*   **Gradient Descent**: The basic optimizer, where weights are updated in the direction opposite to the gradient of the loss function.
+*   **Gradient Descent (GD)**: The most basic optimization algorithm.
+It updates the model parameters (weights and biases) in the direction opposite to the gradient of the loss function with respect to the parameters.
+It computes the gradient using the entire training dataset, which can be slow for large datasets.

-*   **Stochastic Gradient Descent (SGD)**: Updates weights using the gradient of a single training example or a small batch of examples.
+*   **Stochastic Gradient Descent (SGD)**: Instead of computing the gradient using the entire dataset, SGD updates the parameters using the gradient of a single randomly chosen training example at each step.
+This makes it much faster than GD, but the updates are noisy, leading to oscillations.

+*   **Mini-Batch Gradient Descent**: A compromise between GD and SGD.
+It updates parameters using the gradient of a small batch of training examples (typically 32, 64, 128, or 256).
+This reduces the noise of SGD while still being computationally more efficient than GD.

+*   **Momentum**: An extension to SGD that helps accelerate convergence, especially in directions of consistent gradient and dampens oscillations in irrelevant directions.
+It adds a fraction of the update vector of the past time step to the current update vector.

+*   **Adagrad (Adaptive Gradient Algorithm)**: Adapts the learning rate to the parameters, performing smaller updates for parameters associated with frequently occurring features and larger updates for parameters associated with infrequent features.
+It accumulates the square of past gradients.

+*   **RMSprop (Root Mean Square Propagation)**: An unpublished, adaptive learning rate optimization algorithm proposed by Geoff Hinton.
+It tries to resolve Adagrad's radically diminishing learning rates by using a moving average of squared gradients.

-*   **Adam (Adaptive Moment Estimation)**: A popular and efficient optimizer that combines ideas from RMSprop and Adagrad.
+*   **Adam (Adaptive Moment Estimation)**: One of the most popular and effective optimizers.
+It combines the advantages of both Adagrad and RMSprop.
+It computes adaptive learning rates for each parameter and also incorporates momentum.
+    *   **Adamax**: A variant of Adam based on the infinity norm.
+    *   **Nadam (Nesterov-accelerated Adaptive Moment Estimation)**: Adam with Nesterov momentum.

+*   **Adadelta**: An extension of Adagrad that seeks to reduce its aggressive, monotonically decreasing learning rate.
+It does not require setting a default learning rate and is robust to different model architectures.

+*   **Learning Rate Schedules**: Techniques to adjust the learning rate during training.
+Common schedules include:
+    *   **Step Decay**: Reduce learning rate by a factor every few epochs.
+    *   **Exponential Decay**: Learning rate decays exponentially over time.
+    *   **Cosine Annealing**: Learning rate follows a cosine curve, starting high and decreasing to a minimum.

+*   **Early Stopping**: A form of regularization used to avoid overfitting when training a learner with an iterative method, such as gradient descent.
+It stops the training process when the performance on a validation dataset starts to degrade.

 ### 9. Hyperparameters